 Aim to educate government officials on non-legislative solutions available to them, and facilitate bringing together technical experts - from the business community and civil society - and policy makers in developing countries.
 As the issues faced by the stakeholders engaged with Internet security develop rapidly it is difficult for legislation to keep up with the pace of technological change.
 Engaging with, and benefiting from, international best-practices and policies developed by the multistakeholder organizations can be a more effective way to enhance security for all stakeholders.

-Enhance regulatory requirement and institute an effective assessment mechanism on the ISP’s security capability; Encourage industry self-discipline on content management; Awareness-raising for Internet users
+Develop an effective assessment mechanism on the ISP’s security capability; Encourage industry self-discipline on content management; Awareness-raising for Internet users